Methodology

 • Add incident banner - Flag results with context about the issue

-• Pause window - Temporarily halt voting while investigating
+• Pause window - Temporarily halt signaling while investigating

 • Extend window - Add time if significant issues affected participation